 Noting that Bode "was a longtime NBC and CNN national political correspondent" and, Marin calls the professor an "old friend (who) helped me with my political education."
 She writes, "When he left the life of a network correspondent, Bode moved to DePauw University, where he invited Bhutto to speak to his journalism students.
 At the time, Bhutto was living in exile in London.
-In Greencastle, Ind., he said she was casual and charming." (at right: Benazir Bhutto speaking in Meharry Hall of DePauw's historic East College)
+In Greencastle, Ind., he said she was casual and charming." (at right: Benazir Bhutto speaking at a student forum in DePauw's Center for Contemporary Media, Watson Forum)

 In the wake of Bhutto's assassination, Marin continues, "Bode says it's a time to watch carefully for anyone 'who shoots from the lip on this and who tries to use what happened in Pakistan to gain advantage in the presidential political race.'
 On the Democratic side, this focus on Pakistan comes at a time when Sen. Joseph Biden, chairman of the Senate Foreign Relations Committee who has long lectured on its importance, is claiming to have picked up some momentum.
 On the Republican side, terror in Pakistan may give former New York Mayor Rudy Giuliani some of the oxygen he's lost lately and even more to Sen. John McCain who, like Biden, has been talking about Pakistan for a long time."